 to the Church, the nation and the world.

-city, and surrounded by lush, green landscapes and cherry blossoms.
+historic city, and surrounded by lush, green landscapes and cherry

-Situated just three miles north of Capitol Hill in the heart of the
+blossoms.
+Situated just three miles north of Capitol Hill in the

-in Washington, D.C., provides a residential oasis for Catholic’s
+the largest in Washington, D.C., provides a residential oasis for

-students, all looking for a distinctive educational experience
+Catholic’s students, all looking for a distinctive educational

 Between the Brookland and Edgewood neighborhoods that surround